 - 1.4 a.
 The production possibilities frontiers in the figure are bowed to the right from the origin because of increasing marginal opportunity costs.
-The drought causes the production possibilities frontier to shift to the left (see graph below in part (b)). - b.
+The drought causes the production possibilities frontier to shift to the left (see the graph part (b)). - b.
 The genetic modifications would shift to the right the maximum soybean production (doubling it), but not the maximum cotton production.

-1.5 Increased safety will decrease maximum range, as shown in the figure below.
+1.5 Increased safety will decrease maximum range, as shown in the following figure.
 Trade-offs can be between physical goods, such as cotton and soybeans in problem 1.4, or between the features of a product, like the maximum range and the safety of an electric car.

-- 1.6 The opportunity cost of Tesla's investment in a new battery factory in Nevada is what the company considered to be the best alternative for using the funds that were used to build the factory.
-This best alternative may have been investing the funds in developing new electric cars, distributing the funds to the corporation's shareholders, or some other option. - 1.7 One could argue that the price paid for a book is a close approximation to the opportunity cost of buying a book, but consuming-that is, reading-the book could require many hours of leisure time that could be spent on some other activity.
+- 1.6 If a Staples retail store has surplus space that has no other use than as a Workbar office workspace, then the opportunity cost would be zero.
+If there is a positive opportunity cost to use the surplus space it would be the best foregone alternative to using it as an office workspace; for example, as a storage for Staples' inventory. - 1.7 One could argue that the price paid for a book is a close approximation to the opportunity cost of buying a book, but consuming-that is, reading-the book could require many hours of leisure time that could be spent on some other activity.
 The time spent reading a book always has an opportunity cost. - 1.8 a.
 The production possibilities frontier will be bowed out like Figure 2.2 because some economic inputs are likely to be more productive when making capital goods, and others are likely to be more productive when making consumption goods.